Once The Estimated Depreciation Expense For An Asset Is Calculated

 • Maintain Accurate Asset Records: Keep detailed records of all depreciable assets, including their cost, acquisition date, useful life, salvage value, and depreciation method.

-• Properly Account for Asset Disposals: Ensure that asset disposals are properly recorded, including the removal of accumulated depreciation and the recognition of any gains or losses.
+• Properly Account for Asset Disposals: make sure asset disposals are properly recorded, including the removal of accumulated depreciation and the recognition of any gains or losses.

 • Stay Current with Accounting Standards: Stay informed about changes in accounting standards and tax laws that may affect depreciation accounting.